seabbs/SpeedyMarkov/README.md

 **Work in progress**

-This package aims to:
+This package:

-  - Compare a functional markov modelling approach to a reference approach for several example models.
+  - Compares a functional markov modelling approach to a reference approach for several example models.
-  - Explore approaches to speeding up Markov modelling in a principled fashion making use of C++ when required.
+  - Explores approaches to speeding up Markov modelling in a principled fashion making use of C++ when required.
-  - Detail the benefits of parallisation and provide a code structure in which parallisation is easy to make use of.
+  - Details the benefits of parallisation and provide a code structure in which parallisation is easy to make use of.
-  - Provide a toolkit for use in discrete Markov modelling.
+  - Provides a toolkit for use in discrete Markov modelling.
-  - Provide optimised code that may be ported into other applications and workflows.
+  - Provides optimised code that may be ported into other applications and workflows.

 The work in this package was started at the Health Economic 2019